pdp7/wickerlib/development/README.md

 - S1_PN
 - Verified

-The file only reads in lines where the Reference is a letter, so it ignores the title line and lines where Reference is a dash or empty.
+I created a script that will only read in inventory.csv rows where the Reference is a letter, so it ignores the title line and lines where Reference is a dash or empty.

 ##### Get the list of symbols